rhiza-research/grafana-weaver/README.md

 - Python 3.8 or higher
 - [uv](https://docs.astral.sh/uv/) (for running with uvx)
-- Terraform (must be installed and in PATH)
-- Jsonnet (must be installed and in PATH)
+- A config file (in grafanactl format) with your Grafana credentials

-Python dependencies are automatically managed by uv when using uvx.
+All Python dependencies (including jsonnet) are automatically managed by uv when using uvx.

 ## Development